You know vitamins are good for you — and your skin — but how much do you actually know about vitamin E?

 What Skin Type Is it Good for?

-Vitamin E is an all-purpose ingredient that works for a majority of skin types including sensitive, mature, and dry.
+Vitamin E is an all-purpose ingredient that works for a majority of skin types including sensitive, mature, and dry skin.

-- For combination skin, vitamin E oil can be a bit too oily and can potentially aggravate skin.
+- For combination skin: Vitamin E oil may be a bit too heavy for oily skin.
+However, products that contain vitamin E will still be beneficial.

-- For oily skin, vitamin E oil can potentially clog pores and cause congestion, so the pure version is best avoided.
+- For oily skin: Vitamin E oil may potentially clog pores and cause congestion, so the pure version is best avoided; however, skincare products that include vitamin E can still be beneficial to your skin.

 Other Frequently Asked Questions About Vitamin E and Skin Care